Tijuana Cartel: History

-Despite being a shell of what it once was in the early 2000s along with the capture of several top suspected members of the Tijuana Cartel, the group appears to retain significant control in the state of Baja California.
+Despite being a shell of what it once was in the early 2000s, the group appears to retain significant control in the state of Baja California, as of 2020.

-In June 2020, it was reported that the Sinaloa Cartel controlled much of the Tijuana Cartel's former territory and that an alliance with the Jalisco New Generation Cartel, which also resulted in the cartel being rebranded as Tijuana Cartel New Generation (Cartel de Tijuana Nueva Generación), but this alliance disintegrated very quickly when the Jalisco Cartel showed it intended to take the place of the Sinaloa cartel rather than aid in helping the Tijuana Cartel reestablish dominance and independence.
-As a result, the Tijuana Cartel reversed their branding back to Cartel Arellano Félix and arranged the assassination of Cabo 33 the Jalisco Cartel's head of operations in Baja California, after effectively removing the Jalisco Cartel's influence in Baja California the Tijuana Cartel has further engaged the Sinaloa Cartel for control of Tijuana plaza and its surrounding areas.
-With the imminent release of El Ingeniero and the current consolidations with in Baja California as well as an alliance with Rafa Caro Quintero and the Sonora plaza its speculated the Tijuana Cartel may again rise and surpass both the Gulf and Juarez Cartel's who along with the Sinaloa Cartel are suffering greatly from internal strife.
+In June 2020, it was reported that the Sinaloa Cartel controlled much of the Tijuana Cartel's former territory.
+Around this time, the Tijuana Cartel formed an alliance with the Jalisco New Generation Cartel (CJNG), which resulted in the cartel being rebranded as the Tijuana New Generation Cartel (Cartel de Tijuana Nueva Generación), but this alliance disintegrated very quickly when the Jalisco Cartel showed it intended to take the place of the Sinaloa Cartel rather than aid in helping the Tijuana Cartel reestablish dominance and independence.
+As a result, the Tijuana Cartel reversed their branding back to Cartel Arellano Félix.
+Afterwards, they planned the assassination of Cabo 33, the Jalisco Cartel's head of operations in Baja California.
+After effectively removing the Jalisco Cartel's influence in Baja California, the Tijuana Cartel further engaged the Sinaloa Cartel for control of the Tijuana plaza and surrounding areas.
+With the release of Luis Fernando Sánchez Arellano in 2023 and the consolidation of power in Baja California, as well as an alliance with Rafael Caro Quintero and the Sonora plaza, it is speculated that the Tijuana Cartel may rise again to become a dominant player in Baja California.

 In November 2020 it was reported emissaries from the Los Chapitos faction of the Sinaloa Cartel had been seen in Tijuana attempting to form an alliance with the now resurgent Tijuana Cartel.
-Following the defection of El Mayo's head of operations in Tijuana and the reintegration of its Cabo San Lucas branch it is evident that the Arellano Félix Organization has retaken control of its Tijuana hotbed from outside influences as well as other important hubs in Baja California leaving Mexicali and Rosarito as the last known Sinaloa Cartel outposts in Baja California though how long they will remain under Sinaloan control is debatable with the rapid defection of Sinaloa Cartel operators in traditionally Arellano Félix territories.
+Following the defection of El Mayo's head of operations in Tijuana and the reintegration of its Cabo San Lucas branch, the Arellano-Félix Organization has retaken control of Tijuana from outside influences as well as other important hubs in Baja California, leaving Mexicali and Rosarito as the last known Sinaloa Cartel outposts in Baja California.
+How long they will remain under the cartel's control is unknown, with the rapid defection of Sinaloa Cartel operatives in traditionally Arellano-Félix territories.